KaparthyReddy/Hand-Gesture-Image-Classification-CNN/README.md

-# Hand-Gesture-Prediction
-This is an ML Project for training and predicting sign languages through Convolutional Neural networks.
-Team Members:
--  Anupam G
--  Shri Karthik
--  Kaparthy
+## Hand-Gesture-Image-Classification-CNN
+This project implements a Convolutional Neural Network (CNN) for hand gesture image classification.
+It leverages deep learning techniques to accurately identify and categorize static hand gestures from images.
+This repository serves as a foundation for building gesture-based applications such as sign language interpreters, touchless interfaces, and more.

-## Data Sets.
+## Data Sets
-Two Datasets were taken from kaggle.
-One is Sign Language Digits, the other is Sign language MINST Representing alphabets from A to Z.
-The Digits Dataset was directly Given as a Numpy Array whereas the MINST Datset is in the form of a pandas Data Frame.
+Two datasets were used from Kaggle:

+Sign Language Digits: Provided as a NumPy array.

+Sign Language MNIST: Contains alphabets A-Z, provided as a pandas DataFrame.

 ## Model
-We used a Convulational Neural network to process and predict data from the images.
-It consinsts of multiple Convolutional, pooling, dropout densa flatten layers.
+The model is a Convolutional Neural Network (CNN) consisting of multiple convolutional, pooling, dropout, dense, and flatten layers.
+It processes images to predict the corresponding hand gesture class.

-## Instructions to run the Codes
+## Instructions to Run the Code
+There are two main scripts:

+FINALNUMHANDPRED for digits classification

-There are two files; FINALNUMHANDPRED and ML Project V@ for digits and alphabets repectively.
-The datasets for each of them
+ML Project V@ for alphabet classification

-have been uploaded as folders.
-In order to run the code one must download the datasets and change the file path name in the code to their respective loactions where the folders where stored.
+The corresponding datasets are included as folders.
+To run the code, download the datasets and update the file paths in the scripts to match your local folder locations.